dajhutchinson/Tower-Bridge-Lift-Times/README.md

 # Tower-Bridge-Lift-Times
-Scraps the schedule for Tower Bridge to a Google calendar and Twitter feed (TODO).
+Scraps the schedule for Tower Bridge to a Google calendar and Twitter feed (@TowerBridgeTime).

 Each lift has three data points:
  - Datetime (e.g. 27 Aug 2021 17:45)